 La Ceiba de la 30

 Once you get as far west as 30th Avenue, you will start getting a much more local crowd.
-There will still be tourists and expats (or longer term visitors) but you will find that few seem to venture past this avenue.
+There will still be tourists and expats (or longer-term visitors) but you will find that few seem to venture past this avenue.
 One spot I like here is La Ceiba de la 30.
 It is attached to a small fruit and vegetable market.
-They have eggs, several varieties of chilaquiles, and an array of tropical juices.
+For breakfast, they have eggs, several varieties of chilaquiles, and an array of tropical juices.

-It’s hard to find a place that feels more local than El Huerto.
+It’s hard to find a place that feels more local than El Huerto near downtown.
 In a small green and orange building, it has just a few tables and a handful seats at the outside counter where you can watch your breakfast being made.
 Egg breakfasts are around $3 USD and tostadas and flautas are the equivalent of $1.25 USD each.
 This could be the best breakfast in Playa del Carmen if you’re on a tight budget.